RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: LLMs Implementation Details

 \subsection{Hardware Configuration}

-The hardware specifications for each model were established based on their parameter counts and memory requirements.
-XuanYuan3-70B, the largest model in our assessment with 70 billion parameters, demands around 140GB of VRAM at FP16 precision, thus requiring two NVIDIA H20 GPUs (96GB each) with automatic tensor parallelism.
-For the 13B-parameter DISC-FinLLM derived from Baichuan-13B, we utilised a virtual GPU setup featuring 32GB of VRAM.
-The remaining 7B-scale models, CFGPT2, FinGPT, and Fin-R1—were all operable on a single NVIDIA RTX 4090 (24GB) utilising FP16 precision.
+The hardware assignment for each locally deployed model followed its memory footprint.
+XuanYuan3-70B, the largest dense model in our suite (70B parameters, $\sim$140~GB at FP16), was deployed on 2$\times$ NVIDIA H20 (96~GB each) with automatic tensor parallelism.
+DianJin-R1-32B (32B, Qwen2.5 base) fit on a single H20 (96~GB).
+The two GPT-OSS Mixture-of-Experts models, GPT-OSS-20B (21B total, $\sim$14~GB MXFP4) and GPT-OSS-120B (117B total, $\sim$63~GB MXFP4).They were each deployed on a single NVIDIA H100 (80~GB), since their native MXFP4 quantization and Triton MXFP4 kernel require a newer software environment than the rest of the suite (detailed below).
+DISC-FinLLM-13B (Baichuan-13B base) ran on a 32~GB vGPU instance.
+The remaining 7B-scale models (CFGPT2, FinGPT, Fin-R1) each fit on a single NVIDIA RTX 4090 (24~GB) at FP16.

-In contrast, the five frontier general-purpose models are GPT-5.1-mini, Gemini-2.5-Flash, Claude-3.5-Sonnet, DeepSeek-V3, and Qwen3-Max.
-They were evaluated via high-performance API calls.
-These cloud-based evaluations eliminated the necessity for local GPU infrastructure while ensuring access to the latest model iterations.
+In contrast, the seven frontier general-purpose and reasoning-specialist models, GPT-5.1-mini, GPT-5.2-series, Gemini-2.5-Flash, Claude-3.5-Sonnet, DeepSeek-V3, DeepSeek-R1, and Qwen3-Max.
+They were evaluated via their official APIs, which eliminated local GPU requirements while ensuring access to the latest model iterations.